PandABlocks/PandABlocks-client/docs/reference/appendix.rst

 Appendix
 ========

-These are needed to quell sphinx warnings
+These definitions are needed to quell sphinx warnings.

 .. py:class:: T